reactjs/react.dev/beta/src/pages/learn/removing-effect-dependencies.md

 And making `messages` a dependency introduces a problem.

 Every time you receive a message, `setMessages()` causes the component to re-render with a new `messages` array that includes the received message.
 However, since this Effect now depends on `messages`, this will *also* re-synchronize the Effect.
-So each new message will force the chat room to re-connect.
-This is not great!
-It doesn't seem to make sense for an Effect connecting to the chat to depend on `messages`, so something isn't quite right.
+So every new message will make the chat re-connect.
+The user would not like that!

 To fix the issue, don't read `messages` inside the Effect.
 Instead, pass an [updater function](/apis/react/useState#updating-state-based-on-the-previous-state) to `setMessages`: